 Sunscreen is one personal care habit that we river rats simply cannot skip.
-If you’re in the market for something besides generic-brand grease, you may want to consider an eco-friendly lotion that replaces chemicals (some of which are agents of coral bleaching) with healthy sun-blocking agents like zinc oxide.
+If you’re in the market for something besides generic-brand grease, you may want to consider an eco-friendly sunscreen that replaces chemicals (some of which are agents of coral bleaching) with healthy, sun-blocking agents like zinc oxide.
 Below are several brands that offer reliable eco-friendly sunscreens that will keep your pores clear, but won’t leave behind nasty gunk in the river after a swim.

-This is one of the toughest sunscreens on the market and with only five (that’s right 5, all of which can be pronounced easily) ingredients it’s also easy on the river.
-This product was designed with surfers and boaters in mind so the zinc oxide stays put and the sunflower oil keeps your skin moisturized after hours in the sun and wind.
+This is one of the toughest eco-friendly sunscreens on the market and with only four (that’s right four – all of which can be pronounced easily) ingredients, it’s also easy on the river.
+Badger’s water-resistant products were designed with surfers and boaters in mind so the zinc oxide stays put and the sunflower oil keeps your skin moisturized after hours in the sun and wind.

-Kiss My Face’s Purely Mineral Sun Spray Lotion is ultra-hydrating and perfect for long days spent in the Arizona heat.
-It contains “hydresia”, or capsules of safflower oil that release moisture into your skin over several hours.
+Kiss My Face’s Purely Mineral Sun Spray Lotion is ultra-hydrating and perfect for long days spent in the sun.
+It contains “hydresia,” or capsules of safflower oil that release moisture into your skin over several hours.
 Plus, it’s paraben and phthalate-free.
 There’s a kids version of this eco-friendly sunscreen, too.

-No matter what kind of sunscreen you buy, the Skin Cancer Foundation recommends this basic criterion for picking your product:
+No matter what brand of eco-friendly sunscreen you buy, the Skin Cancer Foundation recommends this basic criterion for how to pick a product: